synsense/snn-workshop-amld-2022/3. Training SNNs from scracth/README.md

 * how to build an SNN using the Rockpool torch-backend Leaky Integrate and Fire (LIF) model (`LIFTorch`)
 * how to optimize the parameters of an SNNs using Back Propagation Through Time (BPTT)
-* why error backpropagation is difficult in SNNs and how this can be solved with surrogate gradients
+* why error backpropagation is difficult in SNNs and how it can be tackled using surrogate gradients

 <img src=https://raw.githubusercontent.com/synsense/snn-workshop-amld-2022/master/3.%20Training%20SNNs%20from%20scracth/figures/network.png width="1024">